kesac/gw2lam/README.md

 For example, if you want to customize the music of [Divinity's Reach](http://wiki.guildwars2.com/wiki/Divinity%27s_reach), the human capital of [Tyria](http://wiki.guildwars2.com/wiki/Tyria), you would place your custom music in **music/Divinity's Reach**.
 For convenience, the gw2lam distributable has most of the subdirectories for major maps already created.

 Music can be customized while both GW2 and gw2lam are already running.
 However, you will need to exit and re-enter a map to hear the changes.
-At the moment, only the .mp3 format is supported.
+At the moment, only the .mp3, .ogg, and .wav formats are supported.

 ## Compiling